ovn-org/ovn-kubernetes/docs/features/cluster-egress-controls/egress-ip.md

 It specifies to use `172.18.0.33` or `172.18.0.44` egressIP for pods that are labeled with `app: web` that run in a namespace without `environment: development` label.
 Both selectors use the [generic kubernetes label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).

-## Traffic flows
+## Layer 3 network
+Supported network configs:
+- Cluster default network
+- Role primary user defined networks

+### EgressIP IP is assigned to the primary host interface
 If the Egress IP(s) are hosted on the OVN primary network then the implementation is redirecting the POD traffic to an egress node where it is SNATed and sent out.

-Using the example EgressIP and a matching pod with `10.244.1.3` IP, the following logical router policies are configured in `ovn_cluster_router`:
+Using the example EgressIP and a matching pod attached to the cluster default network with `10.244.1.3` IP, the following logical router policies are configured in `ovn_cluster_router`:
 ```shell
 Routing Policies
   1004 inport == "rtos-ovn-control-plane" && ip4.dst == 172.18.0.4 /* ovn-control-plane */                            reroute  10.244.0.2